 One feature that is nice for winter riding is disc brakes.
 They provide more stopping power than rim brakes.
 Particularly in wet conditions.
 This can come in handy when you need to stop fast.
 They also tend to stay a bit cleaner.
 You won’t have to wipe down your pads or braking surface as often when you use disc brakes.

 Ideally, your winter bike should not have a steel frame because steel corrodes.
 An aluminum frame is perfect.
-Cyclocross bikes, mountain bikes, hybrids, and aluminum road bikes are all popular choices for winter bikes.
+Cyclocross bikes, mountain bikes, gravel bikes, hybrids, and aluminum road bikes are all popular choices for winter bikes.

 Old mountain bikes, in particular, make excellent winter bikes.
 They are cheap to buy and maintain, overbuilt, tough, and parts are plentiful.
 They are also very basic.